Edward Douglas Brown: Biography

 Brown left Cape Town for the United Kingdom in early May 1902, shortly before the end of the war, part of a detachment to attend the Coronation of King Edward VII.
 He received a brevet promotion to lieutenant-colonel in the South African Honours list published on 26 June 1902.

 In 1904 he took the name (but was not able to inherit the title) of his maternal uncle, Sir Edward Synge-Hutchinson, to become Edward Douglas Brown-Synge-Hutchinson VC.

-In 1907 he made the rank of Colonel, took command of the 14th Hussars, and so served until 1911.
-In 1911 he was made a Companion of the Order of the Bath (CB).
+In November 1906 he was promoted to the brevet rank of colonel, took command of the 14th Hussars in February 1907, and was simultaneously made a lieutenant colonel, and so served until February 1911.

+After relinquishing command of the regiment he was promoted to colonel and placed on half-pay.
+In November that year he was made a Companion of the Order of the Bath (CB).
 He retired from the military in 1915.